 If your older cat has had a lot of bad associations with the crate, don't expect behavior to change overnight.
 A common training mistake is to rush the steps and expect immediate results.
 Give your cat plenty of time.
 You may need to pause on certain steps of the training process and stay there for a week or two.
 Once your cat has succeeded, then move on to the next step.

-If you really cannot crate train, try swapping the crate for a different kind (hard vs soft, bigger, smaller, etc.).
-Be mindful of what your cat associates with the crate or carrier.
-If you only put them in the carrier to go to the vet or someplace else they don't enjoy, it's likely they will not like the carrier.
-Try just moving the carrier from room to room, going for a drive, or visiting a friend that will welcome the cat.
+Also, be mindful of what your cat associates with the crate or carrier.
+If you only put it in the carrier to go to the vet, groomer, or someplace else it doesn't enjoy, it's likely your cat will not like the carrier.
+Try just moving the carrier from room to room without leaving the house, and going for a short drive and then returning home.
+Then, try getting the cat into the crate and visiting various places the cat might enjoy, such as a friend who will welcome your pet with treats.